 Chances of fog are best when night temperatures drop below the dew point and the humidity levels are above 90%.
 The best way to predict fog is through knowing an area very well–some spots are more prone to mist than others.

 I don’t live in a particularly foggy area and last year there were very few foggy mornings, but I make sure I am on location early in case fog appears.
-This can sometimes be frustrating as you don’t get what you want, or not in the place you expected.

 Use Manual Focus

 Fog is a blanket of tiny water droplets that scatter the light and add a layer of grey over colors/contrast in a scene.
 As a result, fog photography does not usually contain harsh highlights or deep shadows: unless sun rays are piercing through.